EliMue/Minecraft-Transit-Railway/README.md

 ## Downloads and Installation

-Head over to the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/minecraft-transit-railway) to download the mod or to see the project information.
+Head over to the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/minecraft-transit-railway) or [Modrinth page](https://modrinth.com/mod/minecraft-transit-railway) to download the mod or to see the project information.

 ## Guide

-There is a [new wiki](https://github.com/jonafanho/Minecraft-Transit-Railway/wiki) for the mod, right here on GitHub!
+There is a [new wiki](https://wiki.minecrafttransitrailway.com/start) for the mod, take a look!
-Take a look.

 ## Contributing